 Enter the total rents received in Box 1.
 Enter any other income related to the rental property, such as insurance receipts or rates refunds in Box 2.
-If you sell or dispose of any of your assets you may be required to account for the loss or gain in Box 3 - call us on 0800 377 774.
+If you sell or dispose of any of your assets you may be required to account for the loss or gain in Box 3.